electron/osx-sign/README.md

   })
 ```

-The only mandatory option for `flatAsync` is a path to your `.app` package.
+The only mandatory option for `flat` is a path to your `.app` package.
 For full configuration options, see the [API documentation].

 ## CLI